coatyio/coaty-js/docs/man/communication-protocol.md

 `+ (U+002B)`, and `/ (U+002F)`.

 For any request-response event pattern the receiving party must respond with an outbound message containing the original message token of the incoming message topic.
+Note that the Event topic level of response events **must never** include a filter field.

 ### Readable Topics